naz1528/Template-Strings-ES6/README.md

 The value returned by the tag function doesn't even have to be a string.
 You could create a tag function named $ which evaluates the string and uses it as a query selector to return a collection of DOM nodes, like in this example:

 $`a.${className}[href=~'//${domain}/']

+One really nice benefit of interpolated string literals is they are allowed to split across multiple lines:

+var Actor = {"name" : "RajiniKanth"};

+var text =
+`Now is the time for all good men like ${Actor.name}
+to come to the aid of their
+country!`;
+console.log( text );
+// Now is the time for all good men
+// to come to the aid of their
+// country!